Georgia couple reunited with dogs at Vicksburg's Humane Society - The Vicksburg Post

 On Sunday, the Hernandez family was traveling home to Columbus, Ga., cutting through Mississippi along Interstate 20, when they needed to make a stop near Warren County.

-When they stopped, a door on the car, that was accidentally left open, sprang open and allowed the family’s dogs, Chase, 3, and Ryder, 2, the chance to get out.
+When they stopped, a door on the car that was accidentally left open, sprang open and allowed the family’s dogs, Chase, 3, and Ryder, 2, the chance to get out.
 And as quickly as they got out, the dogs — beloved members of the family — were gone.
 They just disappeared.

 “We were heading home from vacation and had been on the road for two days, so they were like ‘we’re booking it out of here,'” Sharon said recounting the moments when the dogs left.